SystmOne: Research

 The company has a close relationship with researchers at the University of Leeds with whom it developed an electronic frailty index.
 The company has a database with 6 million de-identified patient records, called ResearchOne, which in 2015 supported 40 to 50 research projects.
 About half have the potential to inform new clinical decision support tools.
 One is the Screening Tool of Older People's potentially inappropriate Prescriptions (STOPP) developed in Newton Abbot.
 This is intended to alert prescribers to risky combinations of medication.
 SystmOne permits rapid sharing of such applications.

 Data sharing

 SystmOne supports Summary Care Records.
-In March 2015 the company made an agreement to share patient data with Egton Medical Information Systems, the biggest supplier of GP software after IMS MAXIMS released an open-source version of its software, which acute trusts can use and alter the code to tailor the system to their needs.
-The companies say they hope to deliver functionality to support cross-organisational working such as shared tasks and shared appointment booking.
+In March 2015 the company made an agreement to share patient data with competitor EMIS Health, after IMS MAXIMS had released an open-source version of its software that health trusts can tailor to their needs.
+The companies say they hope to deliver functionality to support cross-organisational working, such as shared tasks and shared appointment booking.
 This agreement is independent of the medical interoperability gateway.

 In October 2015 it was reported that the company was working with Central London Community Healthcare NHS Trust and Waltham Forest Clinical Commissioning Group on two pilots that will allow users of its software to see patient records on EMISweb and vice versa without any external software.